The Turquoise Coast of Turkey

 Prominent Places of the Turquoise Coast

-The region has established a firm reputation as a centre of excellence for sailing in Turkey, but it has boasts of many other attributes including its close distance to significant historical landmarks and its natural beauty landscapes like Saklikent Gorge.
+The region has established a firm reputation as a centre of excellence for sailing in Turkey, but it has boasted of many other attributes including its close distance to significant historical landmarks and its natural beauty landscapes like Saklikent Gorge.
+Patara is one of Turkey’s most beautiful beaches and from this area, you can visit cultural locations such as the nearby Letoön sanctuary, Pınara, Sidyma and Xanthos ensuring you get both a beach holiday and plenty of sightseeing thrown in.

-Although small, the resort of Kas has much admired respect from many nationalities.
-Despite being a popular tourist hub, its village appearance and ambiance is particularly appealing and it is highly commended by many for its hassle-free attitude towards holidaymakers, a concept that has earned other touristic places in Turkey, a bad name.
-Locals and expats enjoy a variety of attributes including the daytime ferry to the Greek island of Meis, scuba diving, paragliding and simply pure, Mediterranean cuisine at its best i.e., fish and seafood delicacies.
+Although smaller than Fethiye, the upmarket resorts of Kalkan and Kas are much admired and respected from many nationalities.
+Despite being popular tourist hubs, their village appearance and ambiance is particularly appealing and it is highly commended by many for its hassle-free attitude towards holidaymakers, a concept that has earned other touristic places in Turkey, a bad name.
+Locals and expats enjoy a variety of attributes including the daytime ferry to the Greek island of Meis, scuba diving, paragliding and simply pure, Mediterranean cuisine at its best including fresh fish and seafood delicacies.
+The restaurants here are classy and the beautiful people visit this area of Turkey preferring a quiet area to relax and enjoy their days in the sun.